Frequently Asked Questions

 Below, we have listed 10 of the top-rated options-trading brokers as well as some of their commission fees.
 Keep in mind that many of these fees may be slightly higher or lower based on your trading frequency.

-With that in mind, Michael has carefully calculated the maximum you should pay for an option, compared to how far he expects the stock to move.
-Remember, his goal is to hit a triple-digit gain on the position.
+With that in mind, I have carefully calculated the maximum you should pay for an option, compared to how far I expect the stock to move.
+Remember, my goal is to hit a triple-digit gain on the position.
 By setting a limit order, we ensure you pay a fair price for the option without undercutting your ability to hit that triple-digit win.

-If the option’s market price is above Michael’s recommended limit price, you should not purchase the option.
+If the option’s market price is above the recommended limit price, you should not purchase the option.
 Otherwise you’re “chasing the trade,” and that’s something we don’t want you to do.